 14 The projecting stanchion above Sainsbury's once supported the sign of the Fighting Cocks public house.
-Next door, where Cornmarket becomes High Street, the estate agent's office is on the site of the Red Lion inn.
+Next door, where Cornmarket becomes High

+Street, Lightfoots is on the site of the Red Lion inn.
 This was a popular venue for entertainment and the destination of Henry VIII and Ann Boleyn when they processed down the High Street at Michaelmas 1530.

-15 Further along the High Street is the Co-op where once stood the Mansion House, built in 1572 and demolished in 1965.
-During its time it served as a private house, a refuge for 50 French clergy, Howard House boys' school and the Girls' Grammar school.
+15 Further along the High Street next to Boots the Chemist, the Mansion House, which was built in 1572 and demolished in 1965, once stood.
+During its time it served as a private house, a refuge for 50 French clergy Howard House boys' school and the Girls' Grammar school.